A-Z Of Breastfeeding

 Is your baby getting enough food?

-There are a few ways to tell if your baby is getting sufficient milk.
-A happy, healthy, and well-fed baby:
+There are a few ways to tell if your baby is getting sufficient milk:

-If you’re worried that your baby isn’t getting the nutrition he needs, urgently contact Welwitschia Hospital to arrange an appointment with a paediatrician who will assess your baby and advise the best way forward.
+If you’re worried that your baby isn’t getting the nutrition he needs, please contact Welwitschia Hospital Well Baby and Mother Clinic to arrange an appointment with a nurse or paediatrician to assess your baby and advise the best way forward.

 Breastfeeding tips